alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 seem wasteful, but it's actually **just as easy and cheap as the previous scheme**.
 The main problem is that the tables will just accumulate over time, so you'll rack up storage costs.
-Fortunately, BigQuery makes it easy to give an expiration time to tables, so you can easily delete them after a week (or however long you want to keep them).
+Fortunately, BigQuery makes it easy to give an expiration time to tables, so you can set them to be automatically deleted after a week (or however long you want to keep them).

 The core BigBingo job has 7 queries/tables instead of 3, but it is designed with the same strategy of keeping all old tables, and this strategy has helped